Character Theory for Semilinear Representations: Introduction

-Another important consequence of the assumption that $G$ is finite and $|G|$ is invertible in $L$ is that $\Rep_L^{\rtimes}(G)$ is semisimple with finitely many simple objects.
-This means that the description of $\Irr_L^{\rtimes}(G)$ provided by Theorem B suffices to describe the entire category $\Rep_L^{\rtimes}(G)$, up to a knowledge of the semilinear Schur indices $m_K^L(W)$.
-For example, this gives a complete description of $\Rep_L^{\rtimes}(G)$ when $K$ is a finite field, as in this case all $m_K^L(W) = 1$.
+For example, this gives a complete description of $\Rep_L^{\rtimes}(G)$ using only characters when $L$ is a finite field, as in this case all $m_K^L(W) = 1$.

-As an example of how this works, we give a complete classification of the semilinear representations of $S_3$ acting on a general degree two Galois extension $L/K$ via the natural projection $S_3 \twoheadrightarrow \Gal(L/K)$.
-This is first done by hand in Section \ref{sect:firstexampleS3}, with explicit semilinear matrix computations.
-We then return to this example later in Section \ref{sect:secondexampleS3} to recover this classification more conceptually using the theory provided by Theorems A and B.
+As an example of how this character theory works, we give a complete classification of the semilinear representations of $S_3$ acting on a general degree two Galois extension $L/K$ via the natural projection $S_3 \twoheadrightarrow \Gal(L/K)$.
+This is first done by hand in Section \ref{sect:firstexampleS3}, in the case of characteristic $0$, with explicit semilinear matrix computations.
+We then return to this example later in Section \ref{sect:secondexampleS3} to recover this classification more conceptually using characters and Theorems A and B.